martinmicunda/martinmicunda.github.io/_posts/2015-04-10-build-ionic-photo-gallery-app-I.md

 ##Conclusion
 In this post I have showed you how to prepare the development environment with Vagrant and Ansible for our `ionic photo gallery` application and it second post we will start writing the back-end code with authentication for ionic app.

-Full project you can be found on the [GitHub](https://github.com/martinmicunda/ionic-photo-gallery).
+Full project can be found on the [GitHub](https://github.com/martinmicunda/ionic-photo-gallery).